 Explaining the Profitability Anomaly

-We provide a new explanation for the profitability anomaly.
-Our explanation is based on the observation that investors frequently value stocks by assigning similar price-to-earnings multiples to firms with similar expected growth.
-We show that this naive approach to valuation results in lower future stock returns for less profitable firms and that this relation is concentrated in firms with higher expected growth.
-The relation arises because less profitable firms must issue additional equity in the future to finance growth, thus diluting the claims of existing stockholders to future cash flows.
-Using a battery of empirical tests, we show that investors and analysts do not appear to anticipate the higher future dilution in less profitable growth firms and that this appears to explain the profitability anomaly.
+We provide a new explanation for the profitability anomaly along with a battery of supportive empirical tests.
+Our explanation is based on the observation that investors frequently value stocks by assigning similar price-to-earnings multiples to stocks with similar expected firm growth.
+This naive approach to valuation results in a positive relation between profitability and future stock returns, and the relation is stronger in firms with higher growth.
+The relation arises because less profitable firms must issue additional equity in the future to finance growth, thus diluting the claims of existing stockholders to future earnings and cash flows.

 Keywords: Profitability, Anomalies, Valuation, Multiples, Dilution

 Suggested Citation: Suggested Citation